Welcome to today's edition of the Rush 24-7 podcast.

 Shooting and helicopters and all of these things?

-The fact that Bush purposely wanted a levees to break so that the blacks should be flooded and leave town, relocate elsewhere, and make Louisiana Republicans for crying out loud.
+The fact that Bush purposely wanted the levies to break so that the blacks would be flooded and leave town, relocate elsewhere and make Louisiana Republicans for crying out loud.

 And how this is utter denial.